Sherlock2019/assignment-bs/user-Guide.md

 8 Deployement of Docker user guide is in the Docker Folder

-9 Deployment on AWS/Amplify/Cloudflare user guide in the Cloud Folder# assignment-bs Building a Real-Time Ethereum Price and Gas Tracker
+9 Deployment on AWS/Amplify/Cloudflare user guide in the Cloud Folder